-(ii) Performance fees (Continued)
+(ii) Performance fees

-on an annual basis as 20% of any net increase in shareholders' equity above an annual hurdle rate of 6%, The performance fee is subject to a high water mark, being the year-end total shareholders' equity per share for the most recent preceding year in which a performance fee was earned.
+The Manager is entitled to a performance fee plus applicable taxes in certain circumstances, based on achieving performance criteria set out in the Management Agreement.
+The performance fee is calculated on an annual basis as 20% of any net increase in shareholders' equity above an annual hurdle rate of 6%.
+The performance fee is subject to a high water mark, being the year-end total shareholders' equity per share for the most recent preceding year in which a performance fee was earned.
 Subject to accumulation of the hurdle rate in years in which no performance fee is payable, the high water mark will not be reset other than to be adjusted in the event of a subdivision or consolidation of the shares.
 The Performance fees are accrued during the year, where applicable.
 However, annual performance fees are calculated on the last valuation date of the year and are payable to the Manager each year upon publication of the Company's audited annual financial statements.
-For the three months ended March 31, 2022, the Company accrued performance fees of \$Nil.
+For the six months ended June 30, 2022, the Company accrued performance fees of \$Nil.

-(iii) Performance fees - 2021
+(ii) Performance fees - 2021